 - Accommodations.
 Students will stay in the Academia residence hall for international students on the Stellenbosch University campus.
 These are 2-bedroom with kitchens; every student will have his or her own room.
 Students will be provided with bedding, cooking items, dishes, and silverware.

 - Meals.
-Students will receive a meal allowance of 2400R as well as several group meals scheduled in conjunction with cultural tours.
+Students will receive breakfast daily as well as several group meals scheduled in conjunction with cultural tours.

 - Access to the internet and email